LIAAD/Time-Matters/README.md

 Time matters is the result of a research conducted by Ricardo Campos during his [PhD](http://www.ccc.ipt.pt/~ricardo/ficheiros/PhDThesis_RCampos.pdf) at the [University of Porto](https://www.up.pt/).
 The algorithm, initially implemented in C#, has now been made available as a Python package by [Jorge Mendes](https://github.com/JMendes1995) under the supervision of [Professor Ricardo Campos](http://www.ccc.ipt.pt/~ricardo/) in the scope of the Final Project of the Computer Science degree of the [Polytechnic Institute of Tomar](http://portal2.ipt.pt/), Portugal.

 [[Table of Contents]](#Table-of-Contents)

+## Quick Start
+If you don't need to understand in detail the algorithm behind Time-Matters, i.e., if you want to play with this package without getting into details, I suggest you to do one of two things:
+(1) If you want to extract scores for temporal expressions found within a single text (assuming the default parameters, and a single score for each temporal expression found (regardless it occurs in differente sentences)) go [here](#SD-SS-Default-Parameters).
+(2) If you want to extract scores for temporal expressions found within multiples texts (assuming the default parameters, and a single score for each temporal expression found (regardless it occurs in differente documents)) go [here](#MD-SS-Default-Parameters).

 ## What is Time-Matters
 Time matters is a python package that aims to score the relevance of temporal expressions found within a text (single document) or a set of texts (multiple documents).